 What regions does the logo cover?

 Currently the technical requirements refer to the DVB UHD Phase 2 specification for broadcast and HbbTV 2.0.1 for broadband services – covering most of Europe and some other parts of the world.
 The relevance of the requirements to consumers in non-DVB areas is for the manufacturer to decide.
 When other open standards requiring HDR are published for a region, the logo technical requirements will be reviewed and updated.

 How is Eurofins Digital Testing qualified to operate this logo regime?

 Eurofins Digital Testing have a long history of providing device certification and testing services to the industry.
-We are the leading independent test laboratory and operate a number of certification regimes and provide world leading testing tools and materials to the CE industry.
+We are the world’s leading independent test laboratory for digital TV and operate a number of certification regimes and provide world leading testing tools and materials to the CE industry.